vineetdhanawat/crack-the-interview/README.md

 # Crack The Interview
-All the codes taken from either the infamous CTI, geeksforgeeks or self written.
+All the codes taken either from the infamous CTI, geeksforgeeks or self written.
 Only meant for practise and personal reference.
+Also included crack the coding interview v5 codes.

 ## License